fhalab/evSeq/Validation/README.md

 Each well also has random DNA fragments added to it.
 These should be filtered out by alignment filtering.

 # On Generation of Expected Data
-The synthetic datasets were all constructed in a Jupyter Notebook.
-The notebook is included in html and .ipynb form in this folder "ssSeqValidationDatasetConstruction.ipynb/html".

-The expected data was generated using the python script "GenerateExpectedData.py", which is included in this folder.
-If ssSeq rules or defaults change, this script will need to be modified to generate the expected test data.
+The synthetic datasets were all constructed using the python script "ssSeqValidationDatasetConstruction.py".
+The expected data was generated using the python script "GenerateExpectedData.py".
+Both of these scripts are included in this folder.
+If ssSeq rules or defaults change, the "GemerateExpectedData.py" script will need to be modified to generate the new expected test data.